 Over the last few years, jumbo loans (that exceed conforming limits) have had lower average rates than their smaller conforming counterparts.
 This is the result of investor demand and other factors.
 But the bottom line is that borrowers who use jumbo loans in Oregon often qualify for lower rates.

-Sammamish Mortgage has been serving borrowers in the Pacific Northwest since 1992, offering competitive rates on jumbo and conforming loans, as well as conventional mortgages.
+Sammamish Mortgage has been serving borrowers in the Pacific Northwest, including WA, ID, OR, and CO, since 1992, offering competitive rates on jumbo and conforming loans, as well as other mortgage programs.
 Get in touch with us today to have all of your mortgage-related questions answered or to simply receive a no-obligation rate quote!